GoogleCloudPlatform/kube-jenkins-imager/README.md

     * Google Compute Engine
     * Google Container Engine API

-1. Install the Cloud SDK using [these instructions](https://cloud.google.com/sdk/).
+1. Install the Cloud SDK verssion `0.9.68` or greater using [these instructions](https://cloud.google.com/sdk/).

 1. Authenticate to gcloud: